-The Board of Directors of LFL and the management of GGS have assigned the management of LFL according to Art.
+The Board of Directors of LFL and the management of Generali Switzerland (GS) have assigned the management of LFL according to Art.
 180 of the Liechtenstein Law on Persons and Companies (PGR) and the Organizational Regulations of LFL to the Delegate of the Board of Directors of LFL.
-The delegate of the BoD takes over the responsibilities for the management and is supported by a dedicated Legal & Compliance source embedded in Group Legal & Compliance of GGS.
+The delegate of the BoD takes over the responsibilities for the management and is supported by a dedicated Legal & Compliance source embedded in Legal & Compliance of GS.
 The Head of Accounting is consulted regularly with regards to specific issues concerning management matters.

-From an organizational viewpoint, LFL is part of the GGS and integrated into the Business Unit Life & Pension of the GGS.
+From an organizational viewpoint, LFL is part of GS and integrated into the Business Unit Life & Pension of GS.
 The General Manager reports directly to the Chief Life & Pension Officer.
 The Chief Life & Pension Officer acts as Delegate of the BoD.
+The composition of the BoD and the Executive Committee as of 31 December 2017 is shown below: